taikinman/langrila/README.md

 response.model_dump()

 >>> {'message': {'role': 'assistant',
-  'content': "Establish a consistent bedtime routine and stick to it every night, even on weekends.
-This will help signal to your body that it's time to wind down and prepare for sleep."}, 'usage': {'model_name': 'gpt-3.5-turbo-0125', 'prompt_tokens': 21,
+  'content': "Establish a consistent sleep schedule by going to bed and waking up at the same time every day, even on weekends.
+This helps regulate your body's internal clock and can improve the quality of your sleep."}, 'usage': {'model_name': 'gpt-4o-mini-2024-07-18', 'prompt_tokens': 21,
-  'completion_tokens': 35},
+  'completion_tokens': 40},
  'prompt': [{'role': 'user',
    'content': 'Please give me only one advice to improve the quality of my sleep.'}]}
 ```